A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

-Many distilleries have attempted to make Scottish style whiskeys in American.
-Many of them barely resemble Scotch.
+Many distilleries have attempted to make Scottish style whiskeys in America.
+Many of them barely resemble scotch.
 Cut Spike is one that works.
-Surprisingly only aged for two years, this single malt whiskey is made using malted barley in Scottish-made pot stills.
+This single malt whiskey is made using malted barley in Scottish-made pot stills and aged for only two years.

 Tasting Notes:

 The nose is spicy with hints of cinnamon, cloves, and subtle pepper.
 This moves into scents of vanilla beans and brown sugar.
 The first sip is brimming with hints of dried fruits, candied orange peels, caramel apples, rich vanilla, and subtle charred oak.
-The finish is long, full of warmth, and ends with a great mixture of cinnamon and vanilla.
+The finish is long, full of warmth, and ends with a great mixture of baking spice and vanilla.

 Nevada (Frey Ranch Straight Bourbon)